oktytncy/airgapped-hcd-openshift-runbook/README.md

 >
 > ---

-1. On the helper node (or any machine with oc and cluster-admin privileges), run:
+1. Check the Nexus IP using the following command.

     ```shell
+    oc get svc nexus-docker -n nexus -o jsonpath='{.spec.clusterIP}{"\n"}'
+    ```

+2. On the helper node (or any machine with oc and cluster-admin privileges), run the following command.

+    ```shell
     oc edit image.config.openshift.io/cluster
     ```

-2. In the editor, under spec:, add or extend the following block and include your Nexus IP.
+3. In the editor, under spec:, add or extend the following block and include your Nexus IP.
 In my case, it's `172.30.127.201`.
 You can find your nexus_ip using the following command:

     ```shell
     oc get svc nexus-docker -n nexus -o jsonpath='{.spec.clusterIP}'